-OFFICE ADMINISTRATION HEALTH INFORMATION TECHNOLOGY OPTION ASSOCIATE IN APPLIED SCIENCE DEGREE PLAN
+OFFICE ADMINISTRATION ASSOCIATE IN APPLIED SCIENCE DEGREE PLAN HEALTH INFORMATION TECHNOLOGY OPTION

-This program provides students the knowledge and skills needed to analyze and manage patient health care data as an HIT professional.
+This program provides students with knowledge and skills needed by medical office professionals responsible for recording and reporting patient health information.
 Graduates earn an Associate in Applied Science in Office Administration.
 Note that AAS degree, certificate, and short-term certificate programs are not designed to be transfer programs.